Nikoolayy1/ansible2.9/README.md

 # ansible2.9

 Ansible2.9:v1 uses Python 2 and and Ansible2.9:v2/latest uses Python 3.
-For working with Python3 on Ubuntu 18.04, you need to install Ansible with pip3, also pip3 does not add the directory /etc/ansible, so you need to manually create it and add files to it.
+For working with Python3 on Ubuntu 18.04, you need to install Ansible with pip3, also pip3 does not add the directory /etc/ansible, so you need to manually create it and add files to it.To run the container just write docker run -id nikoolayy1/ansible2.9:<select the tag> bash.
+Then see it with docker ps and enter it with docker exec -it <its id or name> /bin/bash.

 The DockerFile for Ansible2.9:v1 is: